Non-Toxic Mattress Guide: What You Should Look for in a Non-Toxic Mattress

 This is another non-toxic flame retardant.
 Beyond being natural, wool is also antibacterial, antimicrobial, resistant to dust mites, and hypoallergenic.

-Some of the best third-party mattress certifications to look for include:
+Some of the most common third-party certifications you'll see on mattresses include:

-Foams that are certified by CertiPUR-US are guaranteed to be low in volatile organic compounds (VOCs), so they won't off-gas in your home.
-They're also guaranteed to be free of ozone depleters, certain chemical flame retardants, formaldehyde, mercury, lead, and other heavy metals, and phthalates.
+- CertiPUR-US: This certification is for foam mattresses that have a low VOC output.
+Foams with the CertiPUR-US certification are also guaranteed to be free of ozone depleters, certain chemical flame retardants, formaldehyde, mercury, lead, and other heavy metals, and phthalates.

-Mattresses with GreenGuard certification are tested for VOC emissions and adhere to the organization's strict emissions standards.
+- GreenGuard: Green mattresses that are GreenGuard Gold certified are tested for VOC emissions and adhere to the organization's strict emissions standards.

-To receive GOTS certification, all chemicals, including dyes, in a material (such as cotton) must be evaluated and meet basic requirements on toxicity.
+- Global Organic Textile Standard (GOTS): To become GOTS certified, all chemicals, including dyes, in a material (such as cotton) must be evaluated and meet basic requirements on toxicity.
 The material must also be made with at least 95% organic fibers and meet certain environmental criteria.

 Finally, when searching for a non-toxic mattress, there are certain chemicals you'll want to avoid.